Guide

 Batch compression means processing multiple images at the same time with the same settings.
 Instead of opening each image individually, adjusting quality, and exporting — you drop all your files in at once and get them all back compressed.

-Comparing batch compression approaches
+Options for batch compression

-Browser-based tools
+3. Browser-based tools

 How batch compression works in the browser